odanoburu/FreeLing-User-Manual/modules/tagset.md

 };
 ```

 The class constructor receives a file name with a tagset description.
 Format of the file is described below.
-The class offers two services:
+The class offers three kinds of services:

 1. Get the short version of a tag.
 This is useful for EAGLES tagsets, and required by some modules (e.g. PoS tagger).
-The length of a short tag depends on the language and part-of-speech, and the criteria to select it is usually to have a tag informative enough (capturing relevant features such as category, subcategory, case, etc) but also general enough so that significative statistics for PoS tagging can be acquired from reasonably-sized corpora.
+The length of a short tag is defined in the tagset description file, and depends on the language and part-of-speech.
+The  criteria to select it is usually to have a tag informative enough (capturing relevant features such as category, subcategory, case, etc) but also general enough so that significative statistics for PoS tagging can be acquired from reasonably-sized corpora.
+For instance, in latin languages the PoS tag for nouns includes gender and number information (e.g. `NCMS000`), but using the whole tag results in statistical dispersion when estimating tagger or parser probabilities.
+So, the short version `NC` is used.
+Tagset description file defines which digits should be extracted from the full tag to build the short version.

 2. Decompose a tag into a list of pairs feature-value (e.g. <tt>gender=masc</tt>, <tt>num=plural</tt>, <tt>case=dative</tt>, etc).
-This can be retrieved as a list of string pairs, or as a formatted string.
+This can be retrieved as a map, as a list of string pairs, or as a formatted string.

+3. Given a list of pairs feature-value for morphological attributes, return a PoS tag encoding those properties.

 ## Tagset Description File {#tagset-description-file}